pyeventsourcing/eventsourcing/docs/topics/process.rst

 ---------

 A process application has a policy.
-The policy may respond to a domain event by executing a command on an aggregate.
+The policy may respond to a domain event by calling a command method on an aggregate.

-The ``Orders`` process responds to new commands by creating a new ``Order``.
+The orders process responds to new commands by creating a new ``Order``.
 It responds to new reservations by setting an ``Order`` as reserved.
 And it responds to a new ``Payment``, by setting an ``Order`` as paid.